emilps/fjelltg/src/pages/product/2020-03-23-evaporators.md

   WHE and our unique Forced Flash Finisher.
 infobox1: >-
-  Today we focus on cookers and dryer technology, and have chosen to cooperate with EPCON Evaporation Technology AS, and promotes their excellent high grade technology to our customers.
+  Today we focus on cookers and dryer technology, and have chosen to cooperate with EPCON Evaporation Technology AS for deliveries of MVR Evaporators, and promotes their excellent high grade technology to our customers.
-smallimage: /img/evaporator-1024x768.jpg
+smallimage: /img/whe.jpg
 fullwidthimage: /img/waste-heat-evaporator-Tokyo.jpg
 description2: >-
-  The beautiful workmanship of the EPCON High Grade Standard evaporator we have supplied to Sanriku, Ketsenumma – Japan in 2017
+  The beautiful workmanship of the evaporators we have supplied to Sanriku, Ketsenumma – Japan in 2017
 infobox2: >-
   ## We can offer